heptarch/heptarch.github.io/drafts/demon.md

 «<b>tell me</b>»
 </div>

+Yet it is not only the reverend; also, in part, that melodious voice of suggestion, discarnate.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->
 <!-- , or the apostles orbiting the son. , a betrayal beyond anything in the scriptures. -->